Free Will in Ancient Thought

 8. But, whichever cases of akrasia we consider, Aristotle's view is never that, if we are confronted with such a conflict, whether it is acute or not, and act on a nonrational desire against reason, we do so because there is a mental event, namely, a choice or a decision to act in this way.
 And certainly it is not the case that one chooses or decides between acting on one's belief and acting on one's nonrational desire.
 For, as we have seen, the way Aristotle describes these cases, they often, if not for the most part, do not even involve an occurrent thought to the effect that it would not be a good thing to act in this way.

-Notice that if reason did "choose," then Aristotle would appear to have a notion of the will according to the schema for the will Frede sets out (in 15 in lecture 1): (for every human being h) (there is a power x that belongs to the reason in the soul of h and that issue in choices) (for every action y in which h is the agent): x issues in a choice h makes to do y.
+If reason did "choose," then Aristotle would appear to have a notion of the will according to the schema for the will Frede sets out (in 15 in lecture 1): (for every human being h) (there is a power x that belongs to the reason in the soul of h and that issue in choices) (for every action y in which h is the agent): x issues in a choice h makes to do y.

 Maybe a model from AI helps provide some insight.
 As primitive model